Skip to content

 What are the advantages of black box car insurance?

-The benefits of a telematics policy include:
+The benefits of having car insurance with a black box include:

 • Rewards for safer driving – prove that you’re a safe and responsible driver, and you could get a cheaper quote when it’s time to renew your policy.